 7 Sacred Pools can be found by parking at Soldiers Pass trail, then following the signs for Soldiers Pass trail.
 From the parking lot, it is less than 1 mile to reach it.

-Other caves worth exploring in Sedona:
+Other caves and trails worth exploring in Sedona:

 There are at least 3 I recommend, both of which also require you to read similar directions to reach: